d-hancock/roi-nerds-gmp-mono/notes.md

 - Need to get all packages here using the same versions of the core technologies if possible.
 That should make it much easier to manage things going forward.

 # Monorepo Configuration

+The repo configuration needs to be updated to remove confusion about what config is handling what.
+I intend to setup explicit configuations for TypeScript, Babel, WebPack, and Yarn workspaces following [this guide](https://javascript.plainenglish.io/build-react-app-by-using-typescript-yarn-workspaces-webpack-and-babel-d0ad120e72d9)

+This needs to be done to make import refactoring less of a pain in the ass once modules are published.
+This will be important for dealing with the project when its actually in production.